Skip to main content

 Authentication

-The ek login command opens a browser window to complete an OAuth flow with Clerk.
+The ek login command opens a browser window to complete an OAuth flow.
 After successful authentication, a short-lived code is exchanged for a token that the CLI stores securely on your machine.

 Token storage

 By default, the token is written to the operating system’s credential store (macOS Keychain, Linux Secret Service/KWallet or Windows Credential Manager).
-In environments without a credential store (for example, minimal containers or some servers), skip ek login and provide an API key via the ENKRYPTIFY_TOKEN environment variable.
+In environments without a credential store (for example, minimal containers or some servers), this is not possible yet due to security restrictions.
 The CLI reads this environment variable when present and does not attempt to persist credentials to disk.

 Audit logging and tamper evidence